Football is ever-changing but it isn’t always to the benefit of the players.

 Signed by Liverpool as a No.10 from Inter Milan in January 2013, Coutinho was initially played on the wing at Anfield with some success as the Reds often operated with a 4-3-3 — scoring three goals and recording five assists in 13 Premier League appearances.

 The 2014/15 season was when Coutinho made the big switch from winger to attacking midfielder in the Premier League, as Brendan Rodgers experimented with a 3-4-2-1 for most of the campaign.
 The positional change didn’t affect Coutinho’s goal contribution too much, but it allowed him to create more freely, operating behind the striker and sometimes joining his team-mate in attack.

 Coutinho’s move to Barcelona in January 2018 brought an end to his spell as a No.10 and the Brazilian hasn’t had the best time since.
-He has struggled with the intensity of the Barcelona way of playing, stuck out on the wing, and even at Bayern Munich when moved back to the centre, Coutinho hasn’t had the impact many would have hoped for him.
+He struggled with the intensity of the Barcelona way of playing, stuck out on the wing, and even at Bayern Munich when moved back to the centre.

 Another No.10 to have struggled following a move to La Liga, James Rodriguez was one of the stars of the 2014 World Cup, with his performances for Colombia earning a switch to Real Madrid.

 To be fair to Rodriguez, his first season with Real Madrid was a decent one, as he scored 13 goals and recorded 13 assists in 29 La Liga appearances.
 But since then he has been on a slow downward spiral.